chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-01-Build-a-Website-on-Google-Cloud-Challenge-Lab.md

 ## Summary

 Most steps in the exercise are identical to those in the lab **Migrating a Monolithic Website to Microservices on Google Kubernetes Engine**.
-To complete this challenge, make sure you carefully replace the cluster and deployment names to the specified ones.
+To complete this challenge, make sure you carefully replace the cluster and deployment names with the specified ones.
 If you still have questions, you can leave a comment below.

 ## Demonstration Video